-To become engaged learners, your students need to understand that learning a language is not the same as learning about a language.
-When students think of the language as a school subject, they may learn a great deal about its vocabulary, grammar, and sentence and discourse structure, but the language will not become a true medium of communication for them and won’t engage them very deeply.
-Students need to understand that learning a language means becoming able to use it to comprehend, communicate, and think—as they do in their first language.
+First, students need to understand that learning a language is not the same as learning about a language.
+When students think of the language as a school subject, they may learn a lot about its vocabulary, grammar, and sentence and discourse structure, but the language will not become a true medium of communication for them and won’t engage them very deeply.
+By using communicative language learning activities, you can demonstrate that learning a language means trying to use it to communicate, even when they don’t have extensive vocabulary or perfect pronunciation.
+It means becoming able to use the language to comprehend, communicate, and think—as they do in their first language.

-They also need to recognize that language learning takes place in stages.
-Interpretive skills (listening, reading) develop much more quickly than expressive skills (speaking, writing), and the ability that students covet most—the ability to speak the second language fluently—requires the longest period of growth.
+Students also need to recognize that language learning takes place in stages.
+Interpretive skills (listening, reading) can develop much more quickly than expressive skills (speaking, writing), and the ability that students covet most—the ability to speak the second language fluently—may require the longest period of growth.

 Each language learner works through a sequence of “approximate” versions called interlanguages, each of which represents a level of understanding of the target language.
 Understanding the four main features of interlanguages can help you and your students understand and monitor the language learning process.

 - Uniqueness: Interlanguages vary significantly from learner to learner in the early stages of language learning.
 Learners impose rules of their own on the oral and written input they receive.
 Each learner does this differently, combining emerging understanding of the rules of the new language with ideas derived from the first language and other information that comes from their individual situations and backgrounds.

 - Systematicity: As learners begin to develop proficiency in a language, they make errors in systematic ways.
 For example, once students learn the inflections for a single class of verbs, they may apply them to all classes indiscriminately.
 These errors are based on systematic assumptions, or false rules, about the language.
 When students become aware of this aspect of their language skill development, they will often appreciate and even ask for overt error correction from you.